 Meet the Faculty

 Raymond Hernandez holds an A.S. in Respiratory Care from Fresno City College, a B.S in Health Services Administration from St. Mary's College, and a Master’s in Public Health from San Francisco State University.
 He started his professional career in 1986 focusing energy and passion in the health care arena.
 As a licensed Respiratory Care Practitioner, his efforts have centered on those with issues related to lung health; specifically, with populations prenatal to 18 years of age.
 His passion expanded to providing education in the clinical arena to health care colleagues and Respiratory Care students.
-These experiences subsequently led him to the academic setting.
-In 1997, he became a faculty member and Director of the Respiratory Care Program, and in 2011 became Dean for Science, Math, and Technology at Skyline.
-Over the years, he has been able to bring academic and community resources together and provide effective leadership to educate diverse student populations.
+In the academic arena, Ray has served faculty member, Director of the Respiratory Care Program, and Dean for Science, Math, and Technology at Skyline.
 He continues to serve on the board for the California Society for Respiratory Care as chair for the Professional Advancement Committee and was recently appointed to the Respiratory Care Board of California as a board member.
 Ray co-leads instruction for Advanced Neonatal/Pediatric Care and Capstone Experiences.